yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-03-Quickstart-Install.md

 2.  ***Windows Containers, with MSSQL – ie on Windows Server 2019***

-    -   For Linux then the quickstart also bundles a containerised postgres database along with the FHIR Appliance, all on the same box.
+    -   The quickstart also bundles a containerised database along with the FHIR Appliance, all on the same box.
 Note that this is not a best-practice for production, but enables a quick and easy demo deployment.

-    -   The quickstart is pre-configured with the most common server/database pairings, but note that other combinations are possible if desired for your own deployments
+    -   The quickstart is pre-configured with the most common server/database pairings (Linux-Postgress and Windows-MSSQL), but note that other combinations are possible if desired for your own deployments

 The good news is that, having completed the Server Preparation steps,